RevenueCat/revenuecat-docs/docs_source/🚀 Getting Started/displaying-products/paywalls.md

 ]
 [/block]

-## How to embed a Paywall into your views
+## How to display a footer Paywall on your custom paywall

-RevenueCatUI also has smaller paywalls for you to embed or overlay in your app.
-You could display these as inline banners in your app, overlay your app as a sheet promoting an upgrade, or as a footer in a custom paywall.

-This can all be done by passing `PaywallViewMode` into `PaywallView`.
-The options are:
-- `PaywallViewMode.fullScreen`
+RevenueCatUI also has a paywall variation that can be displayed as a footer below your custom paywall.
+This allows you to design your paywall exactly as you want with native components while still using RevenueCat UI to handle.
+This is done by adding the `.paywallFooter()` view modifier to your view.

+The footer paywall mainly consists of:
-- `PaywallViewMode.card`
+- Purchase button
-- `PaywallViewMode.condensedCard`
+- Package details text
+- Package selection (if there are any multiple packages configured)

+This is all remotely configured and RevenueCatUI handles all the intro offer eligibility and purchase logic.

 ### SwiftUI

-1. Option 1: `PaywallView` in `UIHostingController`
+1. Option 1: Footer paywall with current offering [block:file]
-[block:file]
 [
   {